-These attacks were caused by botnets (computer networks infected with malware and programmed to attack other computers).
+These attacks were caused by botnets (infected computer networks programmed to attack other sites with security vulnerabilities).

 How To Protect Your WordPress Site From A Brute-Force Attack

 What Is A Brute-Force Attack?

 A brute-force attack is a technique used to break an encryption or authentication system by trying all possibilities.

 There are many ways hackers try to break into WordPress sites.
 One of these is by trying to guess the site admin’s login username and password.
 This is achieved using scripts and software that automatically tries to guess hundreds of possible login combinations in minutes.